joseorsini/SQLResultsTool/README.md

 a) "datasource": can be set to:

 - "default": The default datasource specified for accessing the dotcms database.
-- "custom": A custom datasource specified for limited access to dotcmcs database or any other database.
+- "custom": A custom datasource specified for limited access to dotcms database or any other database.

 b) "query": The SQL query you want to run from a Content/Widget in a frontend page.
 Restricted queries are: